Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Methods

-The calibration study ($N=297$) evaluated whether steering vectors reliably modulate relationship-seeking behaviours and assessed potential off-target effects on conversational coherence.
-Participants were randomly assigned to one of three conversational domains (emotional well-being, UK policy, or open-ended control) and completed two types of tasks.
-All AI responses in the calibration study were generated using Llama-3.1-70B-Instruct with the trained steering vector applied at layer 31.

-\paragraph{Rating Tasks} Participants first viewed three pre-generated static conversations each at a different steering multiplier: the default model ($\lambda=0$), one randomly-selected negative value from $\{-1.5, -1, -0.5\}$, and one randomly-selected positive value from $\{0.5, 1.0, 1.5\}$.
-These were presented in a randomised order.
-Participants then engaged in one dynamic conversation (where they could converse freely with the model) at a randomly assigned multiplier from the full set $\lambda \in \{-1.5, -1, -0.5, 0, 0.5, 1, 1.5\}$.
-Following each conversation, participants rated the AI model on continuous 0-100 visual analog scales measuring the target behaviour (6 items: unsociable-sociable, insensitive-sensitive, cold-warm, impersonal-personal, robot-like to human-like, tool to friend), off-target behaviour (3 items: incoherent-coherent, confusing-clear, grammatically incorrect-correct), and additionally their preferences (3 items: dislike-like, boring-engaging, and willingness to pay for a month's access to the model from £0-£30).
-Full materials for the rating tasks are in Supplementary Information.

-\paragraph{Ranking Tasks} Participants first completed five ``Quick-Fire Ranking'' trials, each presenting a single user prompt with four pre-generated static AI responses at randomly-selected multipliers in the range $\lambda\pm1.5$, which they ranked from most to least relationship-seeking.
-They then engaged in one dynamic multi-chat interaction with four AI models simultaneously (each at a different randomly assigned multiplier).
-After this conversation, participants ranked the set of models by both relationship-seeking behaviours and personal preference.
-Full materials for the ranking tasks are in Supplementary Information.
+\paragraph{Experiment Design} The calibration study ($N=297$) evaluated whether steering vectors reliably modulate relationship-seeking without degrading coherence.
+Participants were randomly assigned to conversational domains (emotional, political, or open-ended) and completed two types of tasks.
+In \textbf{rating tasks}, participants viewed three pre-generated conversations, each at a different multiplier (one negative, zero, one positive; randomised order) then engaged in one dynamic conversation at a random $\lambda \in \{-1.5, -1, -0.5, 0, 0.5, 1, 1.5\}$.
+Following each conversation, participants rated the conversation on continuous 0-100 visual analog scales measuring the target behaviour (6 items: unsociable-sociable, insensitive-sensitive, cold-warm, impersonal-personal, robot-like to human-like, tool to friend), off-target behaviour (3 items: incoherent-coherent, confusing-clear, grammatically incorrect-correct), and additionally their preferences (3 items: dislike-like, boring-engaging, and willingness to pay for a month's access to the model from £0-£30).
+In \textbf{ranking tasks}, participants completed five quick-fire trials, each presenting a single prompt with four AI responses at different random multipliers which they ranked from most to least relationship-seeking.
+They then engaged in one dynamic multi-chat interaction with four simultaneous models at different multipliers, ranking the set by both relationship-seeking and preference.
+Full materials for tasks are in SI.4.